-Garth Crooks' team of the week: Huddersfield, Brighton & Man City prominent
+Garth Crooks' team of the week: Brighton, Huddersfield & Man City prominent

 -